 Blynk may be deployed on more than 400 IoT device types, including Arduino, Particle, ARM mbed, TI Energia, MicroPython, Node.js, OpenWRT, and many Single Board Computers.
 You can review the list of supported devices and provisioning options for them.

 Update the library on the device to the latest version.
-Modify your firmware to add BLYNK_TEMPLATE_ID and BLYNK_DEVICE_NAME at the top of your firmware (prior to any includes).
+Add

 Note that Datastreams now provide the data transfer between your IoT device, the Blynk.Console, and Blynk IoT.
 They are similar to the Blynk Legacy virtual pins, but with much more capability.